 To book a counselling session, contact me by calling or texting me on 07975590268.
 You can email firstname.lastname@example.org.
 As well as working in the daytime, I also work evenings and weekends.
 I offer telephone and online counselling.

-I either work from a therapy room in my home in Three Crosses or from a therapy room in Swansea City centre.
+I am based in Swansea City centre.
 I am a member of the British Association of Counselling and Psychotherapy (BACP)